onlyjsmith/duckdb-tileserver/README.md

 - Ensure geometries are valid: `SELECT ST_IsValid(geometry) FROM your_table`

 **Slow tile generation:**
-- Check if spatial indexes exist (automatic in DuckDB Spatial)
+- Create R-Tree spatial indexes on geometry columns if not already present
 - Consider filtering data by zoom level
 - Pre-aggregate data for lower zoom levels